Dates: 8-10 July 2022

 Location: Park Mladezi Stadium, Split, Croatia

 Ultra Europe is probably the most popular electronic music festival in Croatia.
 Each year it brings thousands of young people to Split.
-It is one of only 3 festivals under UMF platform taking place on the continent.
+It is one of only 3 festivals under the UMF platform taking place on the continent.
 The proof of its popularity is the fact people from all over the world plan their holidays around the event.
 Each year, over 100 thousand people attend the festival.
-As is the case with other EDM festivals, COVID-19 pandemic postponed the 2020 edition.
-Read more about festival lineup, tickets, accommodation and general tips below.
+As is the case with other EDM festivals, the COVID-19 pandemic postponed the 2020 edition.
+Read more about the 2022 festival lineup, tickets, accommodation, and general tips below.

 About Ultra Europe

 Split has been the host of the festival for the last eight years.
 Ever since 2013, some of the biggest EDM names have performed at the festival.
 Alesso, David Guetta, Swedish House Mafia, Afrojack and Armin Van Buuren are just some of them.
 Everyone who is into contemporary electronic and dance music simply must go to the festival.
 In 2018, the festival changed the venue from Poljud Stadium to nearby Park Mladezi Stadium.
 Even though some festival-goers prefer the original location, the relocation did not affect the visitor numbers.
 In 2019, about 120 thousand people attended the festival.
-Event in Split lasts for 3 days, and it always takes place in July.
-However, there are several warmup and after parties called Destination and Residence.
-These take place on several Croatian islands like Hvar, Brac and Vis.
+The event in Split lasts for 3 days, and it always takes place in July.
+However, there are several warmups and after-parties called Destination and Residence.
+These take place on several Croatian islands like Hvar, Brac, and Vis.

-Lineup for Ultra Europe 2021 has not been announced yet.
+The lineup for Ultra Europe 2022 has not been announced yet.
 Since 2020 edition has been postponed, we presume that organizers are trying to return some of the previously confirmed artists.
-This is in line with organizers of other Croatian festivals in 2021.
+This is in line with the organizers of other Croatian festivals in 2021.
 Also, bear in mind that headliners are usually announced really close to the festival start.
-In previous years, it wasn’t unusual to see a full lineup posted only a few days before start.
+In previous years, it wasn’t unusual to see a full lineup posted only a few days before the start.
 We will update the list of artists as soon as organizers announce it.

-As of recently, tickets for Ultra 2021 cannot be bought on the festival website.
-Reason for that is COVID-19 pandemic which postponed the 2020 edition.
-However, for anyone who purchased tickets for 2020, those are valid for 2021.
+As of recently, tickets for Ultra 2022 cannot be bought on the festival website.
+The reason for that is the COVID-19 pandemic which postponed the 2021 edition.
+However, for anyone who purchased tickets for 2020, those are valid for 2022.
 If you don’t plan to come, refunds are also available.
 To get a refund, you would need to contact the festival directly via email.
 We will update the information about tickets as soon as they go on sale.
-Just to give you an estimate, 3 day festival tickets start at about 150€.
+Just to give you an estimate, 3-day festival tickets start at about 150€.
 There are also discounts for groups, as well as discounts for Croatians.
-Additionally, entire packages for warm-up and after parties will be available.
+Additionally, entire packages for warm-up and after-parties will be available.

 How to get to Split